 '[object Object]'

-Arrays have a better string representation, but it still hides much information:
+Arrays have better string representations, but they still hide much information:

 > String(['a', 'b'])